luigiaceto/geocontrol/doc/EstimationPart2.md

-# Estimation approach

 Goal of this document is to compare actual effort and size of the project, vs the estimates made in task1.
-Report, as by the following instructions, actual size and effort at the end the project on june 7, excluding containerization (include task1, task2, task 3, exclude task 4)
+Report, as by the following instructions, actual size and effort at the end the project on june 7, excluding containerization (include task1, task2, task 3, exclude task 4).

 # Computation of size

+# Computation of effort

+# Computation of productivity

+productivity = ((LOC of production code)+ (LOC of test code)) / effort

 # Comparison